rmrresearch/GhostFragment/docs/source/background/established_methods/eembe.rst

 NH3 molecule.
 The main point was to study how well EE-MB can replicate the absolute and relative energetics of the corresponding supersystem calculations.
 Also considered were several methods for computing the point charges.

+:cite:t:`Leverentz2009` revisits the discussion of EE-MB-A vs. EE-MB-B for mixed water, sulfuric acid, and ammonia clusters using DFT.
+The study notably considers a lot of different ways to compute the charges, but ultimately concludes the final results are pretty insensitive to the charge details.